peterle95/EcoConnect/docs/technical_plan.md

-# Technical Plan: EcoConnect MVP
+# Technical Plan: EcoConnect MVP (Dual-User System)

 ## Executive Summary

-This document outlines the technical plan for developing the Minimum Viable Product (MVP) of EcoConnect, a platform designed to [**Placeholder: High-level project goal, e.g., promote sustainable living, connect environmentally-conscious users, etc.**].
+This document outlines the technical plan for developing the Minimum Viable Product (MVP) of EcoConnect.
+The platform's core mission is to **close integrative gaps in environmental action** by facilitating collective, hands-on projects.
+It will connect **private individuals** and **organizations** in a symbiotic ecosystem that empowers both grassroots, user-generated initiatives and larger, verified campaigns.

-- **Current Project Status**: The project is in its initial phase with a foundational technology stack and a basic user model.
-The architecture is a monorepo with a Next.js frontend, a NestJS backend, and a React Native mobile app.
+- **Current Project Status**: Foundational monorepo architecture with Next.js, NestJS, and PostgreSQL.
-- **MVP Definition**: The MVP will focus on [**Placeholder: Core MVP functionality, e.g., user registration, a dashboard for tracking sustainable activities, and a directory of eco-friendly businesses.**]
+- **MVP Definition**: The MVP will establish a dual-track system for creating initiatives. **All users** can create projects, but they are distinguished by scale and verification. **Individuals** create small-scale, informal projects, while **Organizations** create larger, verified campaigns with more advanced management tools.
+This dual approach fosters both grassroots community growth and trusted, large-scale action.
-- **Target Timeline**: [**Placeholder: e.g., 6 weeks**]
+- **Target Timeline**: 9 weeks.
-- **Key Technical Decisions**: The plan leverages the existing technology stack and focuses on building out the core features required for the MVP.
+- **Key Technical Decisions**: A critical decision is to create a unified `Project` model with an `organizer` relationship pointing to the `User` model.
+The user's `role` will determine the type of initiative they can create and the features available to them.
-- **Critical Success Factors**: A well-defined MVP scope, a robust backend API, and a seamless user experience across web and mobile platforms.
+- **Critical Success Factors**: A clear UI that distinguishes between private and organizational initiatives, a robust moderation system for user-generated content, and a secure, role-based backend.

 ## Current Architecture Analysis